vipinshrma/vet-connect/PENDING_FEATURES.md

 ---

-*Last Updated: January 2025 - Major Update: My Clinic Profile Feature Completed! 🎉* *This document reflects the current state of VetConnect development and should be updated as features are completed.*
+*Last Updated: January 2025 - Major Update: Comprehensive Feature Planning Initiative! 📋* *This document reflects the current state of VetConnect development with complete planning roadmap for all pending features.*

 ---

 ## 🏆 **MAJOR MILESTONES ACHIEVED**

-### **Phase 1: Pet Owner Features ✅ COMPLETED**
+### **Phase 1: Pet Owner Core Features ✅ COMPLETED**
 **All High Priority Pet Owner Features are now COMPLETED!** Pet owners can now:
 - ✅ **Book appointments** with full flow and real-time availability
 - ✅ **Access emergency care** with 24/7 hotlines and clinic finder